Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

->**Updated to patch: Escalation of Freedom.** I'm not OhDough, it's just a coincidence that our names are similar.
+>**Updated to patch: Escalation of Freedom.** No I'm not OhDough, it's just a coincidence that our names are similar.
 # Sorrydough's opinionated & extra-biased Stratagem Guide

 Quick and to the point for your ADHD addled brain.
 If you're new to the game and unsure what to use then pick stuff from the 'great' categories and go wild.